dillweed/terminal_chat/readme.md

-# OpenAI GPT-4 Chat Script
+# Query OpenAI's GPT-4 from the terminal

 ## Introduction
 This script allows you to interact with OpenAI's GPT-4 model directly from your zsh terminal.
 It's a quick way to get help on command syntax or any query without leaving the terminal.
 The script has no memory so each interaction is independent.